Pizza vs. Hamburger — Health Impact and Nutrition Comparison

 The origin of pizza is traced back to Italy.
-It is a combination of thin dough, home-made tomato sauce, fresh cheese, meat products like salami, and other types of garnishes.
-However, nowadays pizzas are also made in the fast-food industry and are consumed during gatherings, and on the go.
-These pizzas are different than the homemade original pizza, as they have a thicker dough, more cheese, usually processed, and fatty toppings.
+It is a combination of thin dough, homemade tomato sauce, fresh cheese, meat products like salami, and other garnishes.
+However, nowadays, pizzas are also made in the fast-food industry and are consumed during gatherings and on the go.
+These pizzas are different from the original homemade pizza.
+They have a thicker dough, more cheese, usually processed, and fatty toppings.

-Burgers can be classified as the cornerstone of healthy food, however, it can also be very unhealthy fast food.
-The healthier option can be made with a chicken breast or low-fat lean ground meat with vegetable and low fat and low carbohydrates sauces.
-However, it can also be made with fried chicken, high-fat ground meat, bacon, processed cheese, and the unhealthy option of sauces.
+Burgers can be classified as the cornerstone of healthy food; however, they can also be very unhealthy fast food.
+We can make the healthier option with chicken breast or low-fat lean ground meat with vegetables and low-fat and low carbohydrates sauces.
+However, We can also make it with fried chicken, high-fat ground meat, bacon, processed cheese, and the unhealthy option of sauces.

 Nutritional content comparison

 Concerning fats, burgers and pizzas have similar amounts of fats, as they have high amounts of saturated fats.
-There is a slight difference between both of them, as burgers have a slightly higher amount, 11g of fats per 100g while pizzas contain 10g of fats.
+There is a slight difference between them, as burgers contain a slightly higher amount, 11g of fats per 100g, while pizzas contain 10g of fats.
 Nevertheless, this difference could be considered negligible.
-However, if toppings are added like bacon and cheese on burgers, pepperoni, and ham on pizzas, these numbers vary according to the added topping.
+However, suppose toppings like bacon and cheese on burgers, pepperoni, and ham on pizzas.
+In that case, these numbers vary according to the added topping.

-Another aspect of burgers is that they have higher amounts of cholesterol compared to pizzas, with 47 mg per 100g with the cholesterol for burgers and 17mg per 100g for pizzas.
+Another aspect of burgers is that they have higher amounts of cholesterol than pizzas, with 47 mg per 100g of cholesterol for burgers and 17mg per 100g for pizzas.

 Pizzas have higher amounts of carbohydrates because of the dough and the cheese.
-The dough is mostly the source of carbohydrate from the pizzas, and the cheese contains some amounts of lactose which is a carbohydrate.
-The main source of carbohydrate that comes from burgers is the bun and the sauces which might contain sugars in them.
+The dough is the source of carbohydrates from the pizzas, and the cheese contains some amounts of lactose, which is a carbohydrate.
+The main source of carbohydrates in burgers is the bun and the sauces, which might contain sugars.

 Vitamin content comparison

-Burgers, on the other hand, contain vitamin B complex family, like B1, B2, B3, B12.
-However, the common vitamins B1, B3 is far less than the ones that are in pizzas.
+On the other hand, Burgers contain vitamin B complex family, like B1, B2, B3, and B12.
+However, the common vitamins B1, and B3 are far less than the ones that are in pizzas.

 Mineral content comparison

 Given that pizzas contain cheese, it has a good amount of calcium.
 Other minerals in pizza are phosphorus, manganese, and iron.
-However, the amount of sodium should be taken into consideration while consuming pizzas, as it contains 600mg of sodium per 100g which is an amount to be taken into consideration if someone’s sodium levels have to be controlled.
+However, the amount of sodium should be considered while consuming pizzas, as it contains 600mg of sodium per 100g which is an amount to be taken into consideration if someone's sodium levels have to be controlled.

-Burgers that contain beef as a patty, have a considerable amount of iron in them, 22 mg per 100 grams.
+Burgers containing beef as a patty have a considerable amount of iron, 22 mg per 100 grams.
 Another aspect of a cheeseburger is the amount of calcium that comes from the cheese itself.
 Burgers also contain a considerable amount of zinc.
-Similarly to pizzas, burgers contain a high amount of sodium that cannot be neglected, 414mg per 100 grams.
+Like pizzas, burgers contain a high amount of sodium that cannot be neglected, 414mg per 100 grams.

-The sodium content of fast-food chain pizzas and burgers are not usually controlled and have a higher chance of becoming above the recommended values.
-This increases health issues related to hypertension and other diseases related to high sodium consumptions.
-(1)
+The sodium content of fast-food chain pizzas and burgers is not usually controlled.
+It has a higher chance of becoming above the recommended values.
+This increases health issues related to hypertension and other diseases related to high sodium consumption (1).

-Pizzas that are made with non-processed and not refined sugars have shown protection against colorectal and upper digestive tract cancers.
-This is the result of the lycopene in the tomato sauce and the healthy fatty acids in olive oils.
-(3)
+Pizzas made with non-processed and not refined sugars have shown protection against colorectal and upper digestive tract cancers.
+This results from the lycopene in the tomato sauce and the healthy fatty acids in olive oils (3).

-If the pizza is prepared with baker’s yeast, it has an additional nutritional value.
-The baker’s yeast has many benefits as it acts as an immune booster, metabolic booster, and digestion/absorption enhancer.
-(5)
+If the pizza is prepared with baker's yeast, it has an additional nutritional value.
+Baker's yeast has many benefits as it acts as an immune booster, metabolic booster, and digestion/absorption enhancer (5).